FaizaKauser/Customer-Segmentation-with-RFM-Analysis/README.md

 # Frequency: How frequent is the customer in ordering/buying some product from us
 # Monetary: How much does the customer spend on purchasing products from us

-#Rating Customer based upon the RFM score
+#Rating Customer based upon the RFM score:

 rfm score >4.5 : Top Customer

 4.5 > rfm score > 4 : High Value Customer

 4>rfm score >3 : Medium value customer

 3>rfm score>1.6 : Low-value customer

 rfm score<1.6 :Lost Customer

 # Results:
 A pie plot has been displayed for all segments of customers.